 The market has grown at a consistently rapid rate in the past five years, and in 2019, the market reached RMB 7.82 trillion (US$1.1 trillion), an increase of 10 percent when compared to that from the previous year.

-Despite this, the market remains relatively undeveloped, with China’s health expenditure – including pharmaceuticals, medical devices, distribution, hospital, pharmacies and insurance – accounting for only 6.57 percent of the total GDP in 2018, while the US reached 17.8 percent in the same year.
+Despite this, the market remains relatively undeveloped, with China’s health expenditure – including pharmaceuticals, medical devices, distribution, hospital, pharmacies and insurance – accounting for only 7.12 percent of the total GDP in 2020 (though this figure is an increase from 2018’s level of 6.57 percent), while the US reached 18 percent in the same year.

-Given that many countries will see their GDP contract in 2020 due to COVID-19, this will impact the government’s total expenditure – of which a set sum is allocated to healthcare expenditure.
+Given that many countries saw their GDP contract in 2020 due to COVID-19, this could have impacted the government’s total expenditure – of which a set sum is allocated to healthcare expenditure.

 Thus, the market presents considerable opportunities for growth, particularly as the Chinese government has more recently laid out multiple initiatives to support long-term growth and innovation in healthcare delivery, and healthcare will likely feature more heavily in the 14th Five Year Plan (covering 2021-25) than it did in the 13th Five Year Plan.